Vienna temple attack: Claims and denials of responsibility

 An email reportedly received by Radio Akash in London, purportedly from the Khalistan Zindabad Force (KZF), claimed responsibility for the attack.

 The Austriantimes.at reported that a later email purported to be from the Khalistan Zindabad Force denied all involvement in this attack.

 The later email appeared to have a scanned copy of KZF’s letterhead and contained a date change in longhand.
 This cast doubt on its authenticity.

 Austriantimes.at also reported that the visiting leaders had been warned for some time of possible violence against them.

 A 28 May 2009 Diepresse.com article reported that the identities of the 6 alleged Sikh attackers had been established.
 Five of the six had been questioned thoroughly, but the last, the alleged leader, was still too ill to interview, having been shot in the head.
 Of the six, all were males between 24 and 45 and from Punjab and other regions in northern India, two had entered the country illegally, and four had applied for asylum.
 It reported that Nirajnan Das was "on the road to recovery".
 Both the sixth alleged attacker and Niranjan Das were reportedly under heavy guard at the hospital.

 An email received by The Tribune newspaper, purported to be from Ranjit Singh Jammu of the KZF, expressed sympathy for the "Ravidassia brotherhood" and denied any involvement.

 Akash Radio reported on its web site that it had received, on 29 May 2009, a third email purported to be from the KZF.

 In this third email, Akash reports, the KZF stated that "Indian agencies" used its letterhead to deny responsibility, and went on to emphasize that it took responsibility for the attack that resulted in the death of Rama Nand, and that KZF had sent the letter to an Indian newspaper which did not print the claim of responsibility, but which was quick to print the retraction.

-Ravidassia Identity Shift Following Vienna Temple Attack
+Ravidassia identity shift following attack

-Before the violent attack at the Vienna temple in May 2009, in which Sant Ramanand Dass was killed and Sant Niranjan Dass was seriously injured, the Sikh holy book Shri Guru Granth Sahib was installed over there.
-But after this violent clash, followers of the Dera Sachkhand Ballan formally moved to declare a separate Ravidassia identity.
+Before the attack at the temple, the Sikh holy book Shri Guru Granth Sahib was installed over there.
+After this violent clash, followers of the Dera Sachkhand Ballan formally moved to declare a separate Ravidassia identity.
 As part of this shift, they compiled a new scripture, Amritbani Guru Ravidass Ji, containing only the hymns of Guru Ravidas, and began installing it in place of the Guru Granth Sahib in many Ravidassia temples, including the Guru Ravidas Janam Asthan Temple.
 This process was not without controversy as some within the community resist the removal of Guru Granth Sahib, seeing it as integral to shared history and identity, while others argue that replacing it affirms the community’s autonomy and addresses long-felt grievances about caste discrimination and marginalization.